 Low interest environment will make it cheaper to borrow.
 Lesser interest payments and taking more equity is the name of the game now.
 In fact, before this COVID19 situation, developers have already been pricing the units at a more sensible level as compared to before the 2018 cooling measures were set in.
 After the tightening of the Government Land Sales, developers have been cautious in the land bids and we did see some land bids being done at lower levels than before the cooling measures.
 So with lower land bids, and thinner margins, developers have been threading carefully in this current climate.
 Even with the COVID19 situation, it makes it even more difficult for developers to raise the pricing to average out their costing.

 Some developments are already being priced back to prices in 2017 and 2018.
 According to price predictions of Propnex Realty, the prices for projects located in the different regions are still being sold at past pricing.
 The hint is quite clear, if you could buy in at prices based on 1-2 years back, your safety margins are in fact quite high.
 If there is a safety margin of approximately about $100 to $200 psf, you can be assured that this project should be able to ride you through the crisis safely.
 I cannot give you a guarantee that prices will definitely rise up but we do know that developers will eventually have to raise the prices accordingly, especially when the new development approaches it’s TOP date.
+Professional painters dublin painting pros from Ireland provide their services at reasonable prices.
 We can see from some of the past projects that upon reaching TOP, the prices will be adjusted upwards.

 We have also seen that in China, once the lockdown is over, the spending actually hit sky high.
 Pent up demand for real estate also resulted in panick buying from consumers.
 As of now, foreigners are not allowed to enter Singapore.
 Once the COVID19 situation improves, it is likely that the travel bans will be lifted and we can expect the foreigners to start coming in to buy into Singapore’s prized real estate.
 That will give a lift to the current dampened markets.
 During this circuit breaker period, where no physical viewing of properties are allowed, real estate professionals have taken the real estate business into a new level.
 Viewing is now done through virtual viewing and deals are concluded via the virtual method.
 Nothing stops a serious buyer and I am sure that your real estate professional will be able to assist in getting the documents signed and validated.